Translate

 We watched as it glided back and forth for some time.

 Later, we saw others.
 This example shows the orange-red staining they acquire from the iron-rich mud and sand they use for bathing.
-They say the redder the staining, the tougher the Lammergeier.
+They say the redder the staining, the more challenging the Lammergeier.

 Using the large boulders and bushes as a hide, we were able to observe these huge.